 With the explosive growth of sites like YouTube and member-created or copied videos that sample music and images from other works that are copyrighted, it’s hard not to envision pirates filling our streets.
 Yet many of those videos are creative, innovative, and imaginative – something that copyright law is supposed to inspire instead of halt.

 Friction Between Copyright and the Web

-The ability to digitize words, images, music, and video has made it easier for people to create, and to take artistic works and incorporate them into new works.
-Copyright is a legal right to exclusively control the publication and use of artistic and literary works for a certain period of time.
+The ability to digitize words, images, music and video has made it easier for people to create, and to take artistic works and incorporate them into new works.
+Copyright is a legal right to exclusively control the publication and use of artistic and literary works for a certain time.